MerginMaps/docs/src/layer/overview/index.md

 # Overview
 [[toc]]

-Capturing field data often requires filling some attributes in the form to record the properties of surveyed points, lines, polygons or non-spatial tables.
+Capturing field data usually requires filling some attributes in the form to record the properties of surveyed points, lines, polygons or non-spatial features.
 Attribute forms can simplify the data entry and even ensure to some extent that the correct information is filled in.

 This section will guide you through various settings of attributes form for both spatial and non-spatial layers.